 Never use human cleaning products on your dog as a puppy’s skin is more sensitive than ours.
 The human shampoo will irritate it and might even cause dangerous allergic reactions.
 Choose a shampoo specifically designed for dogs and avoid artificial colorings and scents.

 It can make your puppy’s hair softer and shinier.
 Also, conditioners are helpful if you’re dealing with matted hair.
 Saturate the mat well in the conditioner, and then try to comb through it carefully.

 - Bathing gloves

 Gloves make shampoo laddering and ease distribution.
 Plus, they massage your pup and make washing a peaceful experience.
 Before you learn how to cut a dog’s hair, you should first be able to bathe your pooch thoroughly.
-The pet bathing and grooming gloves by HandsOn are a great choice as they’re lightweight, non-abrasive, and come in several colors and sizes.
+The pet bathing and grooming gloves by HandsOn on Chewy are a great choice as they’re lightweight, non-abrasive, and come in several colors and sizes.

 So, do you bathe a dog before grooming?
 Your puppy should be entirely dry before you start clipping their hair, or it might catch a cold.